1nsomnes/Lightify/README.md

 <h3> Start of log (08/01/2025) </h3>

 ## Contributing
 Contributions are welcome and encouraged.

-Document issues in the issues tab and submit PRs when you've fixed an issue.
-More info coming soon.
+Please visit the issues tab to see what needs to be done.
+Check to see if anyone has been working on it so you don't do redundant work.

+Send in a PR when you've fixed an issue and I might or might not merge it.

+This is a small project so if anyone sends in a review I will probably code review everything.

 ## License
 This software is distributed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](LICENSE).
 You are granted permission to copy, modify, and personalize this code for your own non-commercial projects and experiments.
 However, any use of this work for commercial purposes—including selling, licensing, or incorporating it into products or services offered for profit—is expressly prohibited without obtaining a separate license.